mattermost/mattermost/server/cmd/mmctl/docs/mmctl_post_delete.rst

 ::

-  -h, --help   help for delete
+      --confirm   Confirm you really want to delete the post and a DB backup has been performed -h, --help      help for delete

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~